gfish-git/UXAgent/README.md

      ```

 5. **Set API keys:**
-   Our UXAgent system supports AWS Claude and OpenAI.
+   The system supports AWS Claude and OpenAI.
 You only need to set one of them.
    - For AWS Claude:
       - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html
    ```bash